 Avoiding Common Smart Bidding mistakes

-With the wrong strategy, automation can be a quick and easy way to spend all of your ad budget and get absolutely nothing in return… which being honest, I’ve done a couple of times myself, learning a lesson every time.
+With the wrong strategy, automation can be a quick and easy way to spend all of your ad budgets and get absolutely nothing in return… being honest, I’ve done a couple of times myself, learning a lesson every time.

 As someone who has used Artificial Intelligence (AI) and Machine Learning (ML) quite extensively across heaps of different platforms in various industries, and as someone who gets questioned on the topic often, I wanted to share what I think are six of the most common Smart Bidding mistakes someone can make… and how you can avoid making them with your campaigns.